symfony/symfony-docs/reference/constraints/NegativeOrZero.rst

     The ``NegativeOrZero`` constraint was introduced in Symfony 4.3.

 Validates that a value is a negative number or equal to zero.
-To force that a value is only a negative number, see :doc:`/reference/constraints/Negative`.
-To force a value is positive or equal to zero, see :doc:`/reference/constraints/PositiveOrZero`.
+If you don't want to allow zero as value, use :doc:`/reference/constraints/Negative` instead.

 ==========  ===================================================================
 Applies to  :ref:`property or method <validation-property-target>`